WALKING IN JAMIESON

 There are some great walks through our little village.

-If you are interested in the beautiful European trees around town the Significant Tree Self Guided Walk is a must do.
+If you are interested in the beautiful European trees the Significant Tree Self Guided Walk is a must do.
 The walk is especially stunning in autumn when the trees show their full glory.

 4WDing & Dirt Bike Riding